 With a closing rate of 27% on average, you would need 3.7 of these leads until you make a sale or close a deal.

-If you get one of those leads out of 200 properties, this means a lead conversion rate of 0.5% (1 deal/lead divided by 200 properties).
+Getting one of those leads out of 200 properties means a lead conversion rate of 0.5% (1 deal/lead divided by 200 properties).

-This means you would need to go with the professional pricing plan for $99 per month that gives you 1000 “street leads”.
+You need to go with the professional pricing plan for $99 per month, which gives you 1000 “street leads.”

-On top of the costs, you will need to add the mailing costs for 55 cents per piece 3 times.
+On top of the costs, you will need to add the mailing costs of 55 cents per piece 3 times.
 This would mean total mailing costs of $1,650 (55 cents x 3000 mailers).